 - Guide 1: How to Remove AppSave from Windows.

-- Guide 2: Get rid of AppSave from Mac OS X.
+- Guide 2: Get rid of AppSave on Mac OS X.

-- Guide 3: Remove AppSave from Google Chrome.
+- Guide 3: Remove AppSave in Google Chrome.

 - Guide 4: Erase AppSave from Mozilla Firefox.